lfn3/undertaker-junit/README.md

 public void testIntsAreEven() { ... }
 ```

-The messages produced by Undertaker are fairly verbose.
+The messages produced by Undertaker are fairly verbose, and you might see some unusual stuff in the simplest and initial
+failing values parts.
+These come from [Clojure](https://clojure.org/), so if you already know how to read it, you should
+be fine.
+Otherwise: `#{1 2 3}` is a set (of integers). `{"hello" 1}` is a map, containing `"hello"` as a key pointing to
+the value `1`.

 ## The Source Rule